Skip to main content

 Minute Ventilation

-Minute ventilation refers to the total volume of air inhaled or exhaled from the lungs in one minute.
-It is calculated by multiplying the tidal volume (the amount of air per breath) by the respiratory rate (the number of breaths per minute).
-This measure includes all air, regardless of whether it reaches the alveoli for gas exchange, making it a less precise indicator of effective ventilation.
+Minute ventilation is the total volume of air inhaled or exhaled from the lungs per minute.
+It is calculated by multiplying the tidal volume (air per breath) by the respiratory rate (breaths per minute).
+This measure includes both air that participates in gas exchange and air that remains in dead space.

 Recommended video: